workadaptive/content/_articles/why-ides-solve-ai-memory-problem.md

 ---

-## Why This Perspective Is Different
+## Why This Perspective's Different

 Most articles about AI coding assistants fall into two camps.